 Energy Transition for Oil, Gas and Coal Sectors

-by Marcelle P. Villegas - November 24, 2022
+By: Marcelle P. Villegas November 24, 2022

 According to the Exec.
 Director of Philippine Chamber of Coal Miners, Inc., Semirara Mining and Power Corporation has become the template for coal mining in the Philippines due to their best practices in environmental protection and restoration.
 Is the Philippine oil, gas and coal sectors ready for the energy transition for reduced greenhouse gas emissions?
 (Photo credits: www.semiraramining.com)